 Prosecution - the LA has a statutory responsibility to ensure that a parent of a child of compulsory school age is registered at a school and attends regularly.
 If a parent fails to do this the LA may bring prosecution under the Education Act (1996).
 As a parent you are legally responsible for ensuring that your child attends school regularly and is punctual.
-If you fail to ensure this, you are committing an offence under the Education Act (1996) which may lead to a fine of up to £2500 and/or a prison sentence.
+If you fail to ensure this you are committing an offence under the Education Act (1996) which may lead to a fine of up to £2500 and/or a prison sentence.
 You may find yourself issued with a penalty notice.

 Penalty Notice - the LA in conjunction with the School may issue a Penalty Notice if a child has 10 or more unauthorised sessions where the pupil's attendance is causing concern and, or below 95%, if the pupil has been excluded from school and is found in a public place during the first 5 days of exclusion, late after the register has closed or has holiday in term time.
-The Penalty Notice is £60 per child for each parent.
-The fine is to be paid within 21 days of receipt of the notice.
-Failure to pay the fine will result in the fine being doubled to £120 to be paid within 28 days of the initial notice.
-Non-payment of fines can lead to prosecution under the Education Act (1996).
+The fine for school absence penalty notices is £80 if paid within 21 days, or £160 if paid within 28 days.
+If you do not pay the fine you may be prosecuted in court.